Keyboard shortcuts

 A definite cost basis (used for a fully resolved lot) has all fields present except cbLabel which is only present when needed for uniqueness.
 A partial cost basis (used as a lot selector or during inference) may have any fields missing.

-Lotful commodities and accounts
+Lotful commodities

-Commodities and/or accounts can be declared as lotful, by adding a “lots” tag to their declaration.
+Commodities can be declared as lotful, by adding a “lots” tag to their declaration.
 This signifies that their postings always involve a cost basis and lots, so these should be inferred if not written explicitly.

 (In future, we may also recognise some common commodity symbols as lotful, even without the lots tag.)